History of artificial intelligence: Perceptrons and early neural networks

 The perceptron, a single-layer neural network was introduced in 1958 by Frank Rosenblatt (who had been a schoolmate of Marvin Minsky at the Bronx High School of Science).
-Like most AI researchers, he was optimistic about their power, predicting that a perceptron "may eventually be able to learn, make decisions, and translate languages."
-Rosenblatt was primarily funded by Office of Naval Research.
+Like most AI researchers, he was optimistic about their power, predicting that a perceptron "may eventually be able to learn, make decisions, and translate languages".
+Rosenblatt was primarily funded by the Office of Naval Research.

 Bernard Widrow and his student Ted Hoff built ADALINE (1960) and MADALINE (1962), which had up to 1000 adjustable weights.
-A group at Stanford Research Institute led by Charles A. Rosen and Alfred E. (Ted) Brain built two neural network machines named MINOS I (1960) and II (1963), mainly funded by U.S. Army Signal Corps.
+A group at Stanford Research Institute led by Charles A. Rosen and Alfred E. (Ted) Brain built two neural-network machines named MINOS I (1960) and II (1963), mainly funded by the U.S. Army Signal Corps.
 MINOS II had 6600 adjustable weights, and was controlled with an SDS 910 computer in a configuration named MINOS III (1968), which could classify symbols on army maps, and recognize hand-printed characters on Fortran coding sheets.
-Most of neural network research during this early period involved building and using bespoke hardware, rather than simulation on digital computers.
+Most of neural-network research during this early period involved building and using bespoke hardware, rather than simulation on digital computers.
 (Note: The hardware diversity was particularly clear in the different technologies used in implementing the adjustable weights.
 The perceptron machines and the SNARC used potentiometers moved by electric motors.
 ADALINE used memistors adjusted by electroplating, though they also used simulations on an IBM 1620 computer.
 The MINOS machines used ferrite cores with multiple holes in them that could be individually blocked, with the degree of blockage representing the weights.)

 However, partly due to lack of results and partly due to competition from symbolic AI research, the MINOS project ran out of funding in 1966.
 Rosenblatt failed to secure continued funding in the 1960s.
 In 1969, research came to a sudden halt with the publication of Minsky and Papert's 1969 book Perceptrons.
 It suggested that there were severe limitations to what perceptrons could do and that Rosenblatt's predictions had been grossly exaggerated.
 The effect of the book was that virtually no research was funded in connectionism for 10 years.
 The competition for government funding ended with the victory of symbolic AI approaches over neural networks.

 Minsky (who had worked on SNARC) became a staunch objector to pure connectionist AI.
 Widrow (who had worked on ADALINE) turned to adaptive signal processing.
 The SRI group (which worked on MINOS) turned to symbolic AI and robotics.

 The main problem was the inability to train multilayered networks (versions of backpropagation had already been used in other fields, but it was unknown to these researchers).
-The AI community became aware of backpropagation in the 80s, and, in the 21st century, neural networks would become enormously successful, fulfilling all of Rosenblatt's optimistic predictions.
+The AI community became aware of backpropagation in the 1980s, and, in the 21st century, neural networks would become enormously successful, fulfilling all of Rosenblatt's optimistic predictions.
 Rosenblatt did not live to see this, however, as he died in a boating accident in 1971.

 Optimism

-The first generation of AI researchers made these predictions about their work:
+The first generation of AI researchers made the following predictions about their work: